Please note: a valid prescription is required for all prescription medication.

 Dosage and Usage

-- Missed dose: If infusions are coordinated at home and a dose is missed, contact the care team promptly for instructions.
-Do not double doses.
+- Missed dose: if a scheduled dose is missed, contact the prescribing clinician or infusion service for instructions.

 Benefits and Savings